The Godfather (wrestler): Million Dollar Corporation (1995–1996)

 In 1995, Wright returned to the WWF under the new character of "Kama".

 Wright returned to the WWF in January 1995 under the antagonistic heel gimmick of Kama (nicknamed "The Supreme Fighting Machine"), a scrappy and competitive shoot wrestler inspired by Ultimate Fighting Championship fighter Kimo Leopoldo.
 Shortly after his debut, he joined Ted DiBiase's Million Dollar Corporation stable.
 He became an immediate part of the stable's feud with The Undertaker, stealing the Undertaker's signature urn at April's WrestleMania XI then having it melted down and formed into bling, but remained in possession of the bling urn remnants until November 1995 when King Mabel seized it amid a feud with The Undertaker.
-He was taken off of television in the fall of 1995, and after an appearance in the 1996 Royal Rumble match, Wright left the company again.
+He was taken off television in the fall of 1995, and after a final appearance in the 1996 Royal Rumble match, Wright left the company again.